byuccl/spydrnet/CONTRIBUTING.rst

 2. Clone the SpyDrNet repositoy
 3. Otherwise fork the repository to make your changes.
 4. Once you have made your changes make a pull request.
-5. When the pull request has passed the tests it will be reviewed and merged
+5. When the pull request has passed the tests it will be reviewed and merged.
+Note: we may have you request your code into a branch other than *master*

 **Write (or other) privileges can be obtained**